Skip to main content

 Alex Davis

-He recently graduated from Cornell University, where he majored in Government and minored in China and Asia-Pacific Studies, focusing on both domestic politics and international relations.
+He graduated from Cornell University, where he majored in Government and minored in China and Asia-Pacific Studies, focusing on both domestic politics and international relations.

-He is thrilled to be joining the Story of Our Schools and helping to drive forward its mission.
+In his spare time, Alex enjoys chess, playing guitar, discovering new music, and reading.
+He is thrilled to be supporting the Story of Our Schools in driving forward its mission.

 Associate Advisory Board Treasurer